ANYCUBIC-3D/Klipper-go/README.md

 Klipper-go is a Golang porting of klippy (python code of Klipper firmware), dedicated by Anycubic to the community.
 The firmware is compatible with Kobra 3, Kobra 3V2, Kobra 3 Max and Kobra S1 models from Anycubic.

 Contributions are welcome!

+## ACKNOWLEDGMENT
+The ACE module implementation in Klipper-go references the structural and logical design of the BunnyACE project ([https://github.com/BlackFrogKok/BunnyACE]).
+Special thanks to BlackFrogKok for creating and maintaining the original work.